Looking for Freedom (song): Chart performance

 Marc Seaberg's original version peaked at number 16 in Germany (where it spent 13 weeks on the chart), and at number 18 in Austria.

 Tony Marshall version

-In 1978, the song was covered in German by Tony Marshall under the name "Auf Der Straße nach Süden" ("On the South Road") with lyrics written by Jon Athan.
-Marshall's version appeared as the closing track to his 1978 album "Meine Wunschmelodien" ("My favorite melodies").
-The B-side to Marshall's version "Egal, Wohin Der Wind Uns Weht" ("No matter where the wind blows us") would later appear on his 1978 album Bora Bora.
+In 1978, the song was covered in German by Tony Marshall under the name "Auf der Straße nach Süden" ("On the South Road") with lyrics written by Jon Athan.
+Marshall's version appeared as the closing track to his 1978 album Meine Wunschmelodien ("My Favorite Melodies").
+The B-side to Marshall's version, "Egal, wohin der Wind uns weht" ("No Matter Where the Wind Blows Us") would later appear on his 1978 album Bora Bora.

 Chart performance

 Marshall's version peaked at number 41 on the German charts.

 David Hasselhoff version

 In 1988, American actor and singer David Hasselhoff covered the song as the lead single from his third studio album of the same name (1989).
-It became Hasselhoff's biggest international hit, reaching number one in Germany (for eight weeks), in Switzerland (for four weeks) and Austria (for one week).
+It became Hasselhoff's biggest international hit, reaching number one in West Germany (for eight weeks), in Switzerland (for four weeks) and Austria (for one week).
 It also reached number four on the European Hot 100 Singles; the top-twenty in France and Belgium; and the top-forty in the Netherlands.
-"Looking for Freedom" was eventually certified Platinum in Germany, and became the best-performing single of 1989 in Germany and Switzerland and has been featured various times in popular culture.
+"Looking for Freedom" was eventually certified platinum in Germany and became the best-performing single of 1989 in West Germany and Switzerland and has been featured various times in popular culture.